ZhuZheming001/ZhuZheming001/README.md

 - 👋 Hi, I’m ZhuZheming,a common Chinese.
-- 👀 I’m interested in math，chemistry，physics，geogerphy，and I Especially like English.
+- 👀 I’m interested in math，chemistry，physics，geogerphy.
-- 🌱 I’m currently learning java.
+- 🌱 I’m currently learning C++.

-- To tell the truth,I'm relly good at c++.
 - If you have any questions, welcome to contact me.
-- You can contact me by my Email or QQ.
+- You can contact me by my Email.
 - My Email: zhuzheming998@163.com / zhuzheming08@gmail.com
-- My QQ number:1306604526

 <!---
 ZhuZheming001/ZhuZheming001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.